EthyMoney/PiDeviceNet/README.md

 * Button and switch input
 * Belkin Wemo device support
 * LED indication output
-* Environmental sensors such as temp and humidity
 * Speakers (good for alarms or notification tones)
 * Proximity sensors
 * Voice recognition for commands